Call +44 20 3662 6586 or +44 7900 882371

 Breaches of a damp proofing system are another common defect caused by poor design or execution of external alterations.

-Leaking gutters and drainpipes are another common defect and allow water to penetrate over time into the external wall surfaces above the protective damp proof course.
+Leaking gutters and drainpipes are another common defect.
+Allowing water to penetrate over time into the external wall surfaces above the protective damp-proof course.

 Underground drainage can connect to a mains sewer or private sewage arrangement.
 There are new stringent regulations in relation to private sewage provision and cess pits, and should your property have this sort of arrangement, we shall report upon the requirements and compliance as appropriate.